quicksilver/Quicksilver/.github/ISSUE_TEMPLATE/bug-report.md

     id: before-posting
     attributes:
       label: "Before submitting your bug report, please confirm you have completed the following steps"
-      description: All conditions are **required**.
+      description: All steps are **required**.
 Your issue may be closed if not.
       options:
         - label: Searched the issue is not already listed in the [Issue List](https://github.com/quicksilver/Quicksilver/issues?q=is%3Aissue) (I've searched it)
           required: true
         - label: Searched in the [Quicksilver Users' Group](https://groups.google.com/forum/#!forum/blacktree-quicksilver) for questions relating to tech support.
           required: true
-        - label: Downloaded the [latest version of Quicksilver](https://qsapp.com/) for your system and confirmed the issue still persists. versions.
+        - label: Downloaded the [latest version of Quicksilver](https://qsapp.com/) for your system and confirmed the issue still persists.
           required: true
   - type: textarea
     id: bug-description